-Speaker 1 – Welcome back to coast live about 3 million Americans live with the autoimmune disease known as celiac disease and millions have difficulty tolerating gluten.
-That means for them breads and other foods with certain proteins are off the table.
+Speaker 1 – Welcome back to the coast live, about 3 million Americans live with the autoimmune disease known as celiac disease, and millions have difficulty tolerating gluten.
+So loaves of bread and other foods with specific proteins are off the table for them.
 I know all about that.
-Here with us today to talk about gluten free diets is Dr. Erica Steele from holistic family practice.
-Hey, Dr. Steele, good to see you
+Dr. Erica Steele from holistic family practice is here today to talk about gluten-free diets.
+Hey, Dr. Steele, good to see you.

 Speaker 2 – Good to see you as well.
 Good morning to you.

-Speaker 2 – So celiac is an intolerance or an allergy to wheat, wheat gluten.
-Soy wheat gluten is found in a lot of normal products such as bread, pasta, sometimes have it as well.
-And a lot of packaged foods has it as well, crackers and things like that.
+Speaker 2 – Celiac is an intolerance or an allergy to wheat, wheat gluten.
+Soy wheat gluten is found in many everyday products such as bread and pasta and sometimes has it.
+And many packaged foods also have it, crackers and things like that.

-Speaker 2 – a gluten free diet really helps to lower inflammation in the body helps to lower histamine responses, which are all contributing factors to any kind of autoimmune condition.
+Speaker 2 – a gluten-free diet helps lower inflammation in the body helps to lower histamine responses, all contributing factors to any kind of autoimmune condition.

 Speaker 1 – Gotcha.
-So I know when I started to realise I had issues with gluten, my main issues were all in my gut.
-So what are some symptoms of gluten reactions and I know for celiac, it’s a lot worse,
+So I know when I realized I had gluten issues, my main points were all in my gut.
+So what are some symptoms of gluten reactions?
+I know for celiac, it’s a lot worse.

-Speaker 2 – of course, and celiac is an allergy, there’s sensitivities, there’s intolerances.
+Speaker 2 – of course, celiac is an allergy; there are sensitivities and intolerances.
 So some things to look for.
-I see with little kids, they’ll have like rashes on arms, like almost like a chicken arm look to it.
-You can have redness, itchy as well gassing bloating, you can have kind of a gluten baby after you eat.
-That’s a classic one.
+I see that little kid; they’ll have rashes on their arms, almost like a chicken arm look to it.
+You can have redness, itch, gassing bloating, and a gluten baby after you eat.
+So that’s a classic one.

 Speaker 2 – No, actually, I’ve seen a lot of people that if they can’t process B complex as well, and folic acid, they have that MTHFR genetic variant.
-Raising celiac disease awareness Those oftentimes are gluten sensitive and gluten reactive.
+Raising celiac disease awareness, Those often are gluten sensitive and gluten reactive.

-Speaker 1 – So it’s so interesting when you talk about all this stuff, because how do you go about diagnosing it because I know this can be a complicated thing.
+Speaker 1 – So it’s so interesting when you talk about all this stuff because how do you diagnose it?
+I know this can be a complicated thing.

-Speaker 2 – It can be Well, I definitely you know, you can do a salivary MTHFR DNA panel to kind of assess that.
-You can also look at your Secretory IgA that’s going to be in like a organic acids, which is a urine profile.
-There’s also many IgG tests that you can take to there’s like blood tests.
-But a lot of times I find that just eating it and feeling how your body responds is really, you know, very helpful.
-You can take your pulse before you put it in your mouth, you can also put it in your mouth and then take your pulse again, if your pulse goes up more than six that lets you know that your body’s having some reaction to whatever it is you’re eating.
+Speaker 2 – It can be.
+Well, you know, you can do a salivary MTHFR DNA panel to assess that.
+You can also look at your Secretory IgA, which will be in an organic acid, a urine profile.
+There are also many IgG tests you can take, like blood tests.
+But a lot of times, I find that just eating it and feeling how your body responds is really, you know, very helpful.
+You can take your pulse before you put it in your mouth; you can also put it in your mouth and then retake your beating; if your pulse goes up more than six, that lets you know that your body’s having some reaction to whatever it is you’re eating.

-Speaker 1 – Oh, I never knew that about the pulse thing and eating gluten free.
-I know some people think it’s so daunting, but over the years, it’s gotten a lot easier.
+Speaker 1 – I never knew about the pulse thing and eating gluten-free.
+I know some people think it’s daunting, but it’s gotten a lot easier over the years.

-Speaker 1 – So if you text gluten For more information, what are you going to learn?
-And how else can people learn more?
+Speaker 1 – So if you text gluten For more information, what will you learn?
+And how else can people know more?
 And how else can you help them?
-Yeah,

-Speaker 2 – so we have an app that we use for education within our practice.
-Our practice is built on education, accountability and coaching.
+Speaker 2 – Yeah, so we have an app that we use for education within our practice.
+Our practice is built on education, accountability, and coaching.
 And so our app has education on it.
-So if you’re interested in going gluten free, please text our office and we’ll send you the link.
+So if you’re interested in going gluten-free, please text our office, and we’ll send you the link.

 Speaker 1 – All right.
 Dr. Steele, thank you so much.
 We really appreciate it.
 Always good to see you.
 Awesome.
-Have an amazing day.
-You as well and all the information is there on the screen does visit holistic family practice VA to contact Dr. Steele or call the number right there.
+Have a fantastic day.
+You and all the information on the screen visit holistic family practice VA to contact Dr. Steele or call the number right there.
 Thanks so much again.